Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Experiment

 \subsection{Planning and Control}

-\textbf{Datasets.} We evaluate planning and control on: (a) maze planning from the D4RL benchmark \citep{fu2020d4rl}, where an agent navigates in a maze with obstacles to reach a goal; (b) smoke control \citep{Holl2020Learning, wei2025cldiffphycon}, which steers smoke toward a target exit in a 2D incompressible fluid governed by the Navier–Stokes equations.
-For smoke control, we consider fixed maps (identical obstacle layouts at training and test time) and random maps (perturbed obstacle positions at test time).
-The model conditions on the current state and previous action $z_{\le t}:=(s_t, a_{t-1})$ and predicts $H$-step future states and actions $x_t:=(s_{t+1:t+H}, a_{t:t+H-1})$.
-The planning horizon is $H=600$ for Maze-Medium, $H=800$ for Maze-Large, and $H=10$ for smoke control.
-The model re-plans every 50 steps for maze planning and at every step for smoke control.
+\textbf{Datasets.} We evaluate \model on: (a) maze planning~\citep{fu2020d4rl}, where an agent navigates around obstacles to a goal, and (b) smoke control~\citep{Holl2020Learning, wei2025cldiffphycon}, where smoke is steered toward a target exit in a 2D incompressible fluid governed by the Navier–Stokes equations.
+For smoke control, we test both fixed maps and random maps with perturbed obstacle positions.
+The model conditions on $z_{\le t}:=(s_t,a_{t-1})$ and predicts $x_t:=(s_{t+1:t+H},a_{t:t+H-1})$.
+The planning horizon is $H=600,800,10$ for Maze-Medium, Maze-Large, and smoke control, respectively.
+It re-plans (incorporates new observations) every 50 steps for maze planning and every step for smoke control.